ABiR994/Bank-Management-Application/README.md

 ## 🔚 Summary

 This **Bank Management Application** is a desktop banking simulator built with pure Java using Swing for the GUI.
-It demonstrates core object-oriented programming principles—including encapsulation, inheritance, abstraction, and polymorphism—alongside file-based data persistence and a clean, dark-themed user interface.
+It demonstrates core object-oriented programming principles, including encapsulation, inheritance, abstraction, and polymorphism, alongside file-based data persistence and a clean, dark-themed user interface.
 Designed with modularity in mind, each screen is implemented as a separate `JFrame`, making the code easy to read, maintain, and extend.
 Ideal for learning Java OOP, file I/O, and desktop UI development.

 ---